rubyaustralia/ruby_au/app/documents/constitution.markdown

 2. If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position.

-3. If more than one member is nominated, a ballot must be held.
+3. If more than one member is nominated, a vote must be held.

-#### 52 Election of ordinary members
+#### 52 Election of Ordinary members

-1. The annual general meeting may by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next year.
+1. A general meeting may by resolution decide the number of Ordinary Members of the Committee (if any) it wishes to hold office for the next year.

-2. A single election may be held to fill all of those positions in so far as the position is vacant at that meeting.
+2. A single election may be held to fill all of those positions insofar as the position is vacant at that meeting.

-3. If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position.
+3. If the number of members nominated for the position of Ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position.

-4. If the number of members nominated exceeds the number to be elected, a ballot must be held.
+4. If the number of members nominated exceeds the number to be elected, a vote must be held.

 #### 53 Term of office

-1. Subject to subrule 3 and rule 54, a committee member holds office until the positions of the Committee are declared vacant at the next annual general meeting or special general meeting whichever falls on the 12 month anniversary of the member’s appointment.
+1. Subject to subrule 3 and rule 54, a committee member holds office until committee positions are automatically declared vacant at the General Meeting following the expiration of their term of office, immediately prior to the election of committee members.

 2. A committee member may be re-elected.